GlitchDetected/NotificationBot/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Unlicense License.
-See `LICENSE` for more information.
+NotificationBot is licensed under the `GNU GENERAL PUBLIC LICENSE`.
+See `license.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>